hshin-git/GyroM5/README-en.md

 # GyroM5

-- GyroM5 is an OSS for turning your M5SticC into steering assit gyro of RC car.
+- GyroM5 is an OSS for turning your M5StickC into steering assit gyro of RC drift car.
-- M5StickC has IMU to measure yaw rate, hardware PMW to control servo and LCD to tune parameters, is suited for this purpose.
-- M5SitckC installed GyroM5.ino works as a steerin assit gyro for RC car.
+- M5SitckC installed GyroM5.ino works as a steering assit gyro for your RC car.

 ![GyroM5](https://user-images.githubusercontent.com/64751855/117384511-1d46f000-af1e-11eb-854e-45ee149e4671.jpg)